garbagetown/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

 Deleting objects stored in session
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| When you want to delete the object to which a session-scoped bean refers, invalidate the reference.
+| If you want to remove object from session which is not required any more, reset the Bean field from session scope.

  .. note::